Systemic vasculitis: Diagnosis

-Aneurysms and vascular occlusion can be seen with angiography.
+Bulges in the blood vessel walls (aneurysms) and blocked blood vessels can be seen with angiography.
 Polyarteritis nodosa can be verified by looking for aneurysms in the renal and mesenteric arteries.
-While conventional angiography remains the accepted standard diagnostic modality, there is potential for superiority with computed tomography angiography and magnetic resonance angiography, as they can offer important insights into intraluminal pathology and vessel wall thickening.
+While conventional angiography remains the accepted standard diagnostic modality, computed tomography angiography and magnetic resonance angiography may be superior, as they can provide important insights into intraluminal pathology and vessel wall thickening.
 These methods have been applied to Kawasaki disease and Takayasu arteritis diagnosis and follow-up.

-When Kawasaki disease is present, transthoracic echocardiography can identify coronary artery abnormalities.
-Echocardiography reveals coronary artery lesions (ectasia or aneurysm) in about 40% of children with Kawasaki disease.
+When Kawasaki disease is present, transthoracic echocardiography can identify coronary artery abnormalities. [chocardiography reveals coronary artery lesions (ectasia or aneurysm) in about 40% of children with Kawasaki disease.
 In patients with Takayasu arteritis, echocardiography is used to measure the degree of coronary stenosis and coronary artery blood flow.

-For the diagnosis and ongoing observation of large vessel vasculitis, ultrasonography may be helpful.
-Individuals diagnosed with giant cell arteritis may present with superficial temporal artery stenosis, occlusion, or halo sign (a dark patch surrounding the artery due to vessel wall edema).
+For the diagnosis and ongoing monitoring of large-vessel vasculitis, ultrasound may be helpful.
+Individuals diagnosed with giant cell arteritis may present with superficial temporal artery narrowing, blockage (occlusion), or halo sign (a dark patch surrounding the artery due to vessel wall swelling).

 When diagnosing patients with granulomatosis with polyangiitis, computed tomography is useful.
 Results include destruction of punctate bone, primarily in the midline, and thickening of the nasal mucosa.
 In about 90% of patients with granulomatosis with polyangiitis, a chest computed tomography scan will show nodules or masses.

 Systemic vasculitides, such as polyarteritis nodosa, granulomatosis with polyangiitis, and eosinophilic granulomatosis with polyangiitis, can result in motor and sensory neuropathy.
 Neurological manifestations should be evaluated by nerve conduction testing.

-A biopsy of the affected tissue (such as the skin, the sinuses, lung, artery, nerve, or kidney) is used to make a definitive diagnosis of vasculitis by identifying the pattern of vessel inflammation.
-Determining the precise type of vasculitis may be made easier by looking for immunoglobulins and complement on the tissue section as detected by immunofluorescence.
+A sample (biopsy) of the affected tissue (such as the skin, the sinuses, lung, artery, nerve, or kidney) is used to make a definitive diagnosis of vasculitis by identifying the pattern of vessel inflammation.
+Determining the precise type of vasculitis may be made easier by searching for immunoglobulins and complement on sectioned tissue with immunofluorescence.
 Although a negative biopsy cannot rule out vasculitis, biopsies are especially useful in ruling out other causes.

 Treatment

 Treatment is targeted at the underlying cause.
-However, most vasculitides, in general, are treated with steroids (e.g., methylprednisolone) because the underlying cause of the vasculitis is due to hyperactive immunological damage.
-Immunosuppressants such as cyclophosphamide and azathioprine may also be given.
+However, most vasculitides are treated with corticosteroid medications (e.g., methylprednisolone), since the underlying cause of the vasculitis is due to hyperactive immune system-mediated damage.
+Immunosuppressants, such as cyclophosphamide and azathioprine, may also be given.

-A systematic review of antineutrophil cytoplasmic antibody-positive vasculitis identified the best treatments depending on whether the goal is to induce remission or maintenance and depending on the severity of the vasculitis.
+A systematic review of antineutrophil cytoplasmic antibody-positive vasculitides identified the best treatments depending on whether the goal is to induce or maintain remission and the severity of the vasculitides.